| | |

 Japanese Mapo Tofu FAQ

 Mapo tofu can be made gluten-free by using tamari instead of soy sauce and using a gluten-free doubanjiang, such as this one*, and a gluten-free vegan oyster sauce.
-Some doubanjiang and oyter sauces contain wheat, so be sure to check the ingredients.
+Some doubanjiang and oyster sauces contain wheat, so be sure to check the ingredients.

 You can omit the oyster sauce and use extra soy sauce.
 The vegetarian oyster sauce adds an extra depth of flavor, so I highly recommend buying some or making or your own at home!
 It’s great for other Chinese and Japanese/Chinese fusion dishes.
+You can also try using black bean garlic sauce – start with 1/2 tbsp since it can be pretty salty.

 I prefer medium firm tofu since it holds its shape well but is still soft and bouncy.
-Soft/silken tofu is also commonly used, just be aware that the tofu will fall apart very easily.
+Soft/silken tofu is also commonly used, just be aware that the tofu will fall apart more easily.
 You can also use a mix of silken and medium firm tofu for more texture.

 I do not recommend freezing mapo tofu as the texture of the tofu and vegetables will change and may be very mushy when defrosted.